 Electric fuel pumps are fairly simple, but rely on many other systems to function properly.

 The Electric fuel pump is responsible for delivering pressurized fuel, from the fuel tank to the engine.

 When the ignition is activated, the (PCM) energizes a relay, that supplies voltage to all electric fuel pumps.

-The motor inside fuel pump starts to spin and runs for a few seconds to build pressure.
-Generally you will find that electrical fuel pumps are located in the fuel tank in order to use the fuel in the tank to cool the pump and ensure a steady supply of fuel.
-Electric fuel pumps can be heard as a quiet whine or hum in most cars.
+The motor inside the electric fuel pump, starts to spin and runs for a few seconds to build pressure.
+Generally you will find that electrical fuel pumps are located in the fuel tank; in order to use the fuel in the tank to cool the pump and ensure a steady supply of fuel.
+Electric fuel pumps can be heard as, a quiet whine or hum in most cars.
 Most fuel pumps are built to last a long time.
 When in doubt, test it.

 However, as the vehicle reaches high mileage, it is not uncommon for fuel pumps to require replacement.
 So, What really goes on when, you turn the key or press the start button.

 Electric Fuel Pump – How Do They Work: